Howard Hanson: University of Rochester - Eastman School of Music

 In 1925, Hanson established the American Composers Orchestral Concerts.
 He followed that in 1931 by establishing the annual Festivals of American Music.
 These week long concerts were free to the public and featured established works by American composers as well as premiers of new compositions.
 They included performances of: orchestral works, chamber music, band and wind ensemble music, vocal and chamber music, opera and ballet.
 The festival concerts were eagerly anticipated by audiences in Rochester until 1971 and were also broadcast regularly over national radio networks from the Eastman Theater.
 Critics have often observed that over the course of four decades "more music has been played at these concerts than in all the rest of the United States put together."
+The music author Joseph Machlis also observed that "It is no exaggeration to say that during the 1920s and 1930s no one did more for the cause of American music than Howard Hanson".

 Hanson's interest in educating the general public through innovative means became apparent as early as 1938.
 At this time he engaged the talents of student ensembles at the Eastman School to present Milestones in the History of Music on the radio.
 This weekly series of programs presented a sweeping survey of the history of Western music which was broadcast locally in Rochester, New York on WHAM and nationally on the NBC Red Network.
 In recognition of these efforts, the Peabody Award for outstanding service to music was awarded to Hanson, the Eastman School and WHAM in 1946.
 Hanson also engaged his student ensembles to present a similar series for the CBS radio network which he entitled Milestones in American Music.
 This series presented orchestral, choral and chamber music composed by eighty two American composers from the mid 19th century to modern times.
 As Hanson himself indicated this was "the first attempt at a rather complete presentation of the American picture in music."